VanshAg283/CO_Project/README.md

 ## Simulator
 The simulator is implemented in Python.
 The machine code will be taken from stdin as input from user.
-The simulator will
+The simulator will produce the simulation of the code.
 ### Features
 1. Simulates the execution of machine code.
 2. Provides a listing of the machine code and the simulated registers.